oskar-codes/oskar-codes.github.io/README.md

 # About me
-I’m a 15 years old web and game developer based in Zurich, Switzerland.
+I’m a 15 year old web and game developer based in Zurich, Switzerland.
 I’m the main programmer at [@Artridge](https://twitter.com/ArtridgeGames), where I work on the projects available [here](https://artridge.itch.io).
 Below are linked my own creations, that I develop in my free time.

 # My projects